LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/004-ingesting-rds-snapshot-in-landing-zone.md

 _The `rds_instance_ids` environment variable lists all the RDS instances that are configured to ingest into the Data Platform landing zone_

-- Once the rds instance id has been added, refer to the [Committing changes][committing-changes] section of the **Using Github** guide to submit your changes.
+- Once the rds instance id has been added, submit your changes by referring to the [Committing changes][committing-changes] section of the **Using Github** guide.
   The Data Platform team needs to approve any changes to the code that you make, so your change won't happen automatically.

 ## Create a snapshot of the rds instance